-This tiny component will make it possible to extend scientific research conducted through Argos satellites to include very small species of animals.
-MINIATURISATION A warmer climate will no doubt affect biodiversity (see Biodiversity, High stakes for humanity, page 10).
+This tiny component 7x7mm will make it possible to extend scientific research conducted through Argos satellites to include very small species of animals. © CLS MINIATURISATION A warmer climate will no doubt affect biodiversity (see Biodiversity, High stakes for humanity, page 10).
 This is why it is crucial to develop ever-more powerful transmitters, capable of being used to track the greatest possible number of species.
-Against this background, CLS has been mandated by ESA under the SHARC programme to combine miniaturisation with all the latest technological advances in the ARGOS system for location and environmental data collection.
+Against this background, CLS developed a new ARGOS modem to combine miniaturisation with all the latest technological advances in the ARGOS system for location and environmental data collection.
 The advantages are low power consumption, low cost and efficient transmission.
-For the last 3 years, CLS and a European consortium have been working on a fourth generation ARGOS transceiver (high speed, bi-directional and miniaturised).
-The Argos Transceiver Integrated Chipset, or ARTIC, weighs less than 1 gram and measures only 7x7mm.
-"This tiny component will make it possible to extend scientific research via Argos satellites to include very small species of animals," says Michel Guigue, an engineer at CLS.
+It weighs less than 1 gram and measures only 7x7mm.
+"This tiny component will make it possible to extend scientific research via Argos satellites to include very small species of animals," says Clément Tricot, an engineer at CLS.
 It will replace a transmitter weighing 160g and the size of a packet of cigarettes.
 A technology without precedent which, for its first application, will be integrated in a transmitter for monitoring marine animals.
-Deployment is planned for the end of 2015, in partnership with teams from WWF.
 SWOT: A SMALL REVOLUTION IN THE SPACE SECTOR The main objective of the Swot satellite (Surface Water Ocean Topography), planned for 2020, is to meet the need for hydrological and oceanographic data.
 This mission will provide accurate measurements of water levels in rivers, lakes and flooded areas as well as improving observation of coastal regions.
 The collection and processing of these satellite data will enable CLS to distribute accurate and qualified information on available water stocks.
 This information is indispensable considering that the planet could face a total deficit of drinking water of 40% by 2030.
 Interferometric altimetry is itself a small revolution in the field of satellite oceanography, providing very high resolution images down to a few hundred metres.
 SWOT will thus collect data at the global scale.
 This is an important advance for areas where it was previously only possible to collect data periodically, or for inaccessible areas.
 Practical applications can thus be deployed on a large scale including, among others, the topography of coastal areas by imaging/interferometry, the measurement of water levels in major rivers by radar altimetry, etc. The SWOT satellite will provide accurate measurements of water levels in rivers, lakes and flooded areas as well as improving observation of coastal regions.